 - Résumé: Among other items, language abilities are a priority.
 Please summarize your abilities/proficiency levels and any relevant study abroad experiences near the top of this document.

-- Writing sample: The sample should be 10-20 pages in length, in English, and in the form of an essay, academic thesis/professional report, or a published article.
-Applicants may select the subject matter, although it is helpful if the content is germane to the program to which they're applying.
+- Academic writing sample: The sample should be 10-20 pages in length, in English, and in the form of an academic thesis/professional report, a journal article, or a similar format.
+Applicants may select the subject matter, although it is helpful if the content is germane to the program to which the applicant is applying.
 Writing samples are submitted as a PDF through the Document Upload System.
 Please ensure that the text is 12-point Times New Roman or similar, at least 1.5 spacing.
 Please see the FAQ for more information.

 All applicants are automatically considered for funding based on the application materials.
 Please see the Funding Overview page for further information.
 Regarding FLAS fellowships, Middle Eastern Studies does not currently offer its own FLAS fellowships.
 However, there are 3 other programs at UT Austin that offer FLAS fellowships for some Middle Eastern languages, including Turkish, Persian, and Arabic.
 Please visit our FLAS page for details.

 The graduate admissions committee takes all elements of each application into consideration.
 No single item will guarantee admission or disqualify an applicant.
 Admission is competitive, and decisions are based on past academic records and potential for success as demonstrated through a statement of purpose conveying a clear intellectual and/or professional agenda, strong letters of recommendation, and a writing sample demonstrating scholarly talent.